-Art spotting from atlastales.com attributed to Dr. Michael J. Vassallo.
+Art credits from atlastales.com, attributed to Dr. Michael J. Vassallo.

-Writer credit was originally determined by textual analysis from Lou Mougin to be Otto Binder.
-Captain Little's wife, Bessie Little, editor of Miss America Magazine, confirmed in an interview with Joe Lovece that her husband was the original creator and therefore writer of Patsy Walker and not Otto Binder (posted March 15, 2015 at http://timely-atlas-comics.blogspot.com/2015/03/the-1st-stag-and-origina... in the comments section; retrieved July 21, 2016).
+Script credit was originally determined by textual analysis from Lou Mougin to be Otto Binder.
+Captain Little's wife, Bessie Little, editor of Miss America Magazine, stated in an interview with Joe Lovece that her husband was the original creator. (posted March 15, 2015 at http://timely-atlas-comics.blogspot.com/2015/03/the-1st-stag-and-origina... in the comments section; retrieved July 21, 2016).